 A party may enforce a foreign defamation judgment in a domestic court if either (A) the law of the foreign forum . . . provides free-speech protection that is coextensive with relevant domestic law, or (B) the facts . . . are sufficient to establish a defamation claim under domestic law.

 The higher court found that Nova Scotia’s libel standards used in this case didn’t mesh with point (A) or (B).

 Canadian-U.S. Defamation Litigation and Lawyers

-Kelly / Warner Law has successfully handled many cross-border, Canadian-U.S. libel cases.
-If you are facing a foreign defamation judgment and want to exercise your SPEECH ACT rights, we can help.
+Kelly / Warner Law has successfully handled many Canadian-U.S. libel cases.
+If you’re facing a foreign defamation judgment and want to exercise SPEECH ACT rights, we can help.
 If you want to sue a non-U.S. citizen for defamation, we can also help.
 If you are being sued for defamation and need defense counsel, we do that too.

 Kelly / Warner is a top-rated, full-service law firm – with an excellent track record in cases involving the SPEECH Act.